 Information for individual meetings can be found by using our meeting calendar.

-The Interim Business Board is Chaired by Cllr Charles Roberts, and its purpose is to oversee and provide leadership for the creation of a new LEP.
-View the last set of meeting papers and minutes from the LEP Shadow Board.
-Other LEP papers can be found via our Meetings page and further information about The Business Board can be found here.
+The Interim Business Board is Chaired by Cllr Charles Roberts, and its purpose is to oversee and provide leadership for the creation of a new LEP, known as The Business Board.
+You can view both Shadow and Interim Business Board papers can be found via our Meetings page and further information about The Business Board can be found here.

 Meeting papers are uploaded within five working days of the meetings taking place and meeting minutes will be uploaded within ten working days of the meetings taking place.